 Critical Analysis and Reasoning Skills: 132

-Time spent preparing: 8 weeks: First 3 weeks, 3-4 hours a day of study; last 5 weeks, 8-10 hours a day of study.
+Time spent preparing: Eight weeks: for the first 3 weeks, 3-4 hours a day of study.
+For the last 5 weeks, 8-10 hours a day of study.

 Overall study approach